Appendix E - Data Source and Accuracy Statements

 one annual survey determines refinery fuel use, capacity, and crude oil receipts by transportation mode (form EIA-820).

 The five weekly surveys target key points in the petroleum supply system.
 They do not include all companies, but sample 90 percent of volume at each selected point in the supply system.
 EIA rank-orders the companies involved in the survey and sends surveys as it scrolls down the list, stopping when it reaches the 90 percent level.
 Although 100 percent coverage is sacrificed, this method keeps the level of incoming data manageable and avoids burdening the smallest companies.
 All data are reviewed and anomalies checked.

 Monthly surveys provide data that are used in the monthly and annual reports.
 They are similar to the weekly surveys, but are more exhaustive in both the range of data collected and the depth of the collection.
 Sample sizes and response rates for several of the key points in the supply system are shown in table 1.The eight monthly surveys cover the industry more accurately than the weekly surveys and provide some double-check points that the other surveys do not.
 EIA expends considerable effort to ensure that its data are as accurate as possible.
 Revisions are made throughout the year.
-For example, EIA's Annual Energy Review 1996, released in July 1997, provided a preliminary 1996 number for total petroleum production of 8.30 million barrels per day (mmbd).
-The Annual Energy Review 1997, released a year later, revised that to 8.25 mmbd, and the 1999 Review reported 8.29 mmbd.
+For example, EIA's Annual Energy Review 2011, released in Sept.
+2012, provided a preliminary 2011 number for total petroleum production of 5.09 million barrels per day (mmbd), and the 2014 Review reported 5.08 mmbd.

 No complicated survey is likely to be 100 percent accurate.
 EIA lists four sources of potential systematic errors: